mousemke/allthemaths/README.md

-allthemaths - 0.1.1
+allthemaths - 0.1.2
 ====================

 a collection of math utilities for use vith the val-bot ecosystem

-`npm i val-bot'
+`npm i val-bot`

 Installation